 Managing Your Patients’ Immune-Related Adverse Events (irAEs)

-University of Colorado, School of Medicine
+Presented by: Brianna Hoffner, MSN, NP, RN, University of Colorado, School of Medicine

 As the spectrum of immune-related adverse events (irAEs) expands to include less common, albeit more severe manifestations, early detection becomes increasingly vital for patient safety and treatment tolerability.
 If diagnosed quickly and managed properly, most irAEs are reversible.
 Watch this webinar to gain a deeper understanding of this growing spectrum and learn how to effectively manage your patients’ irAEs using a multidisciplinary approach.